When all you do is beat yourself up every damn day for months, eventually the weak will buckle.

 The words, unlike my usual thoughts, tore my entire belief system wide open.

 The words it's going to be okay (I told you they were simple) swept through my psyche.
-Faster than butter in a preheated pan, peace and hope found every cell in my body and saturated my whole being.
+Faster than melting butter in a preheated pan, peace and hope found every cell in my body and saturated my whole being.

 Immeasurable amounts of hope flooded my thought-space.